MarianaLRisco/MarianaLRisco/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently studing a master in Computer Vision at UFRGS
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning and like to research
 - 👯 I’m looking to collaborate on computer vision and NLP projects
 - 📫 How to reach me: mriscocosavalente@gmail.com